phipalibunao/CS3_2ndQtr_K18_K21/README.md

 **True Clue:** The engineer was trying to fix the bridge.
 **False Clue:** He was caught and framed for damaging the bridge.

+---

+### 4. Act 3: The Supervisor
+**Title:** Orders and Silence
+**Perspective:** The Supervisor
+**Mini-Game:** Decision / Management
+**Goal:** Balance orders, safety, and limited resources while deciding whether to send the engineer back to the bridge.
+**Story Summary:**
+The supervisor oversees the maintenance team and knows the bridge’s condition is worsening.
+They are aware that repairs are overdue but are pressured by higher officials to delay work until further notice.
+They tell the engineer not to fix the bridge, hoping to keep him safe and avoid conflict with the mayor’s office.
+In the canon story, this decision leads to disaster when the engineer goes against orders and is caught.
+Rumors spread that the supervisor was part of the sabotage, though the truth is that they were simply trying to protect their worker in a system that gave them no power.

+**True Clue:** The supervisor was looking out for the engineer, as resources and manpower were scarce.
+**False Clue:** The supervisor was involved in sabotaging the bridge.

+---

+### 5. Act 4: The Mayor
+**Title:** Behind Closed Doors
+**Perspective:** The Mayor
+**Mini-Game:** Decision / Strategy
+**Goal:** Manage the city and cover up the disaster while maintaining public image.
+**Story Summary:**
+The mayor learns about the bridge’s structural issues and the engineer’s attempts to fix it.
+To protect the city’s reputation and political position, the mayor orders that the engineer be prevented from intervening and lets misinformation about sabotage spread.
+In the canon story, the public believes the sabotage narrative, and the disaster is blamed on the engineer or unknown forces.
+If the player uncovers all clues throughout the acts, they understand the mayor’s orders were motivated by corruption and fear, not genuine concern for safety, and the engineer’s actions were heroic.

+**True Clue:** The mayor wanted to maintain political image and hid the real reason for the collapse.
+**False Clue:** The mayor orchestrated the bridge sabotage deliberately.